jullyanolino/blog/entries/testing-siem-integration.md

         .proxy(reqwest::Proxy::http("http://127.0.0.1:3128").unwrap())
         .build()
         .unwrap();
-    // Check that SquidGuard is listening if the log is created let res = client.get("http://127.0.0.1:80/squidGuard.log").send().unwrap();
+    // SquidGuard is listening if the log is created let res = client.get("http://127.0.0.1:80/squidGuard.log").send().unwrap();

     if !res.status().is_success() {